In This Article

 So what are these big-ticket items we’re referring to?
 Purchases like sofas, dining tables, TVs, mattresses, appliances and so on can overrun your budget by a huge margin.
 A great way to avoid this in order to keep your renovation cost in Singapore low is to wait for seasonal or clearance sales.
-This will help you save renovation costs in Singapore.
 Also, look for retailers who offer special deals through group buys or BTO projects.
 The discounts you get in these sales are huge and you will be surprised at the dollars that you’ll be saving.

 House Design Singapore Tip #4: What Material to Substitute With What?

-Material choice is a big part of your budget and your interior designer will be able to explain this to you better.
+The choice of material is a big part of your budget and your interior designer will be able to explain this to you better.
 There are some materials that cost a fortune but can easily be replaced by relatively cheaper options.

-For instance, overlaying a floor with vinyl instead of re-tiling it can reduces the cost significantly.
+For instance, overlaying a floor with vinyl instead of re-tiling it can reduce the renovation cost in Singapore significantly.
 Similarly, you can opt for wall paint instead of wallpapers for your rooms.
 Livspace designers can assist you in making these decisions!

 Renovation Singapore Tip #5: Reuse Kitchen Cabinetry